j-liu-dev/j-liu-dev.github.io/_posts/portfolio/2019-01-02-linux-academy.md

 ### Contributions

-The team lacked the necessary manpower who could handle Angular 5 code-base.
+The team lacked the necessary manpower who could handle newly-built ReactJS code-base.
 Urgency-stricken code-base lacked quality and I could see that it was holding back the productivity of the team big time.
 It needed some serious surgery.

 I worked out a refactoring plan that spanned over 2 weeks and put it into action from day 3.
 For me, it was going an extra mile, and it definitely contributed to the timely delivery of the product.

-In the first place, they hired me for the Ruby on Rails back-end. **They were thrilled to have me actively taking lead in the Angular front-end as well**, for it being what they needed the most help with.
+In the first place, they hired me for the Ruby on Rails back-end. **They were thrilled to have me actively taking lead in the ReactJS front-end as well**, for it being what they needed the most help with.

 ### Challenges

-Angular Material is a great library - no doubt in that.
+Material UI is a great library - no doubt in that.
 But it isn't very customization-friendly.

-I had to deal with a lot of difficulties making an Angular Material component look exactly the way the design illustrated it.
+I had to deal with a lot of difficulties making an Material UI component look exactly the way the design illustrated it.
 Sometimes, I used some elaborate hacks to deliver an aesthetically and egonomically pleasing UI/UX.

 For example, to render a table that had a couple of column-grouping braces over the header, I tried 6 different approaches with different drawbacks.